Ethics and the Triage Model in Managed Care Hospital Psychiatry

 choices is incontestable (Calabresi and Bobbitt,

-1978); catastrophic circumstances justify judiciously callous
+1978); catastrophic circumstances justify judiciously callous choices.

-treatment decisions in a stable clinical setting-under stressful
+in a stable clinical setting-under stressful but not catastrophic circumstances-such

-raises, serious ethical questions (O'Donnell,
+as a mental health facility, raises, serious ethical questions (O'Donnell,

 1960; Lucas, 1975; Childress,